School vaccine campaigns targeting students face blowback

 Pediatricians in some cases try to facilitate conversations between children and parents and promote the COVID-19 vaccine.
 But it doesn't always work, even with parents who have accepted their pediatrician's recommendation on other vaccines, including for HPV and the flu.

-“They look at me like I’m suggesting that they feed their childhood poison when I’m recommending a COVID vaccine,” said doctor Katrina Skinner, President of the Alabama Chapter of the American Academy of Pediatrics.
+“They look at me like I’m suggesting that they feed their child poison when I’m recommending a COVID vaccine,” said Dr. Katrina Skinner, president of the Alabama Chapter of the American Academy of Pediatrics.

 Andrew's Hoover High School does not promote COVID-19 vaccinations on its website or social media channels, and there’s no indication the school will host a vaccine clinic.
 School officials did not respond to calls and emails requesting comment.

-Note: This story was first published on September 13, 2021.
-It was updated on September 14, 2021, to correct a quote from Dr. Katrina Skinner, the president of the Alabama chapter of the American Academy of Pediatrics.
-Skinner said, “They look at me like I’m suggesting that they feed their child poison when I’m recommending a COVID vaccine,” not “They look at me like I’m suggesting that they feed their childhood poison when I’m recommending a COVID vaccine.”